 How much training is involved?

-All Residence Fellows will participate in Spring Orientation on March 26th, which prepares them for the upcoming year.
-Residence Fellows also receive two weeks of intensive training during August.
-During this training they are taught all of the skills necessary to be successful in this role.
-The Department of Housing and Residence Life Services also provides ongoing training and professional development for the Residence Fellows throughout the year in order to help them develop both professionally and personally.
+All Residence Fellows will participate in Spring Orientation on the evening of March 6th, which prepares them for the upcoming year.
+Residence Fellows also receive a week and a half of intensive training at the end of August.
+During this training they are taught the skills necessary to be successful in this role.
+The Department of Housing and Residence Life Services also provides ongoing training opportunities for the Residence Fellows throughout the year in order to support them with meaningful personal and professional development.

 What would I gain from this role?